bs-community/blessing-skin-manual/man/en/mod.md

 }
 ```

-The important thing you need to do is to add the root url of your skin server to the `loadlist` dict:
+And you need to do is to add the root URL of your skin server to the `loadlist` dictionary:

 ```json
 {